 If you would like to form such a group, you are welcome to do so.
 However, note that only one nominee may become the Trustee Shareholder.

 If we gain 1,000 trustee shareholders then Defiant will have a secure working life on Vintage Trains tours, once she has been fully overhauled in our workshops.

 What is the Tyseley Collection?

-The Tyseley Collection is a significant grouping of mainly Great Western Railway locomotives, late BR carriages, GWR wagons, workshop equipment, spares, drawings and knowhow, all based at an original GWR top 50 depot uniquely near the heart of Birmingham where steam power was originally harnessed to enable mass manufacture which changed the world for ever.
+The Tyseley Collection is a significant grouping of mainly Great Western Railway locomotives, late BR carriages, GWR wagons, workshop equipment, spares, drawings and knowhow, all based at an original GWR top 50 depot near the heart of Birmingham, where steam power was originally harnessed to enable mass manufacture which changed the world for ever.

 The Collection is one of the earliest main line heritage railway collections and founded by the original world pioneers of heritage railway preservation.
 It is all vested in a charitable company.

 The founders of the Tyseley Collection were amongst the original pioneers who saved the Talyllyn Railway in Wales, the world’s first preserved railway, then went on to scale greater heights.
 The second and third generations of these visionary forerunners are still innovating in heritage railway preservation for the 21stt Century.

 At the end of steam on British Railways (Western Region) the founders of the Tyseley Collection were involved in establishing the Dart Valley Railway in Devon and began collecting GWR branch line engines for it, such as 4555, 1420 6435 and 1638.
 Several of these came first to Tyseley depot in Birmingham and Worcester Works for repair and repainting.
 Whilst the DVR was being set up these engines ran excursion trains around the Midlands and some of them even ran public service trains!
 For example, 4555 was often seen on the 5.25 from Birmingham Snow Hill to Knowle & Dorridge!